Decay and vanishing of some axially symmetric D-solutions of the Navier-Stokes equations

 \subsection{Decay of $u^r, u^{\theta}, u^z$: $|(u^r, u^{\theta}, u^z)|(x)\leq C \big(\f{\ln r}{r}\big)^{1/2}$}

 \ \\

 As mentioned earlier, this bound was proven in \cite{CJ:1}, \cite{We:1} when the Dirichlet integral is finite.
-Here we give a very short proof, which shows that this type of decay is typical for smooth axially symmetric vector fields with even log divergent Dirichlet integral and there is almost no use of equations.
+Here we give a very short proof, which shows that this type of decay is typical for smooth axially symmetric vector fields and there is almost no use of equations.

 Fixing $x_0 \in \bR^3$ such that $|x'_0|= r_0$ is large.
 Without loss of generality, we can assume, in the cylindrical coordinates, that $x_0=(r_0, 0, 0)$, i.e. $z_0=0$, $\theta_0=0$.
 Consider the scaled solution which is also axially symmetric.
 Hence $\t {u}$ can be regarded as a two variable function of the scaled variables $\t{r}, \t{z}$.
 Consider the two dimensional domain Then for $\t{u}=\t{u}(\t{r}, \t{z})$, we have $\t{u}(1, 0)=r_0 u(x_0)$.